-The take-off characteristics of the UP Ascent are extremely straightforward.
-Only a gentle forward pressure on the AI,II risers is necessary and the glider will inflate evenly and climb above your head.
+The take-off characteristics of the UP Kibo are extremely straightforward.
+Only a gentle forward pressure on the A risers is necessary and the glider will inflate evenly and climb above your head.
 The glider has no tendency to hang back behind you or to overshoot over your head.

-With the AI,II risers and the brakes in your hands, have another look at your unfolded glider.
+With the A risers and the brakes in your hands, have another look at your unfolded glider.
+By stronger wind the start can be facilitated if the UP Kibo is inflated solely with both the internal Arisers (front A-riser).
 Make sure that you are centrally positioned in the middle of the wing, and that the wing is facing into wind.
 The middle of the canopy is marked by the UP logo at the leading edge.

 Inflate the glider with a steady run and remember to position your arms so that they are a continuation of the A risers.
 As the glider comes above your head, you should glance up to see that the entire canopy is inflated and flying.
-The UP Ascent has a low surge tendency, so there is usually no necessity to brake to stop the glider from over-flying you.
+The UP Kibo has a low surge tendency, so there is usually no necessity to brake to stop the glider from over-flying you.

 Directional control should only be attempted when the glider is above your head.
 Excessive braking will cause the wing to drop back.
 Only after checking that the wing is properly inflated do you apply slight brake pressure and accelerate rapidly down the hill.
 After a few steps you will reach flying speed and become airborne.